-Single-load Laundry Detergent Packets/Pods. These squishy, brightly colored, small plastic packets can look like

 Smiley Holtzman, available wherever books are sold.

 -All parents and anyone who provides care for your child should take an infant/child first aid and CPR course.
 It’s one of the best investments of time you will ever make.

--Post emergency telephone numbers near every phone in your home and on the refrigerator, and put emergency numbers in your cell phone.
-Include the National Poison Hotline (1-800-222-1222), Police, Pediatrician, Veterinarian, Dentist, Family Doctor, and Fire Department.
-Also include the telephone number of a friend or relative living outside of the emergency area.
+-Post emergency telephone numbers near every phone in your home and on the refrigerator, and program emergency numbers in your cell phone.
+Include the National Poison Help Line (1-800-222-1222), Police, Pediatrician, Veterinarian, Dentist, Family Doctor, and Fire Department.
+Also include the phone number of a friend or relative living outside of the emergency area.
 (A caller is more likely to connect with a long-distance number outside the emergency area than with a local number within it.)

 -Teach children how and when to call 9-1-1.

 -To prepare for hurricanes and other natural disasters, assemble a fully stocked disaster supplies kit.
 Include baby supplies, nonperishable foods, water, prescription and necessary OTC medication, manual can opener, flashlights, radio, and batteries.
 Include essential items for your pets.
 Your kit should contain at a minimum, a 3-day supply.

 Buying tip: Look for flashlights and radios powered by hand cranking so you won’t have to worry about depleted batteries when blackouts or emergencies hit.